Governance Cockpit

 Diagrams (catalog items) in the selected repository:

 These bar charts compare the number of diagrams (catalog items) in the three stages Public Workspace, Preview, and Publication.
-If you hover over a bar with the mouse, the number of diagrams (catalog items) in the corresponding stage is displayed.
+If you move the mouse over a bar, the number of diagrams (catalog items) in the related stage is shown.

-This view allows you to immediately see how many diagrams (catalog items) are currently modeled but not yet available to all users in the published version.
-If the number of diagrams (catalog items) in the Preview stage is significantly higher than in the Publication stage, this indicates that many release workflows are still open and need to be processed.
+This view shows directly how many diagrams (catalog items) are currently modeled but are not yet available to all users in the published version.
+If the number of diagrams (catalog items) in the Preview stage is much higher than in the Publication stage, this shows that many release workflows are still open and should be processed.

 The screenshot shows the bar charts that present the number of diagrams and catalog items in all stages.